JPCMarques/JPCMarques_Old.github.io/_world-building/book-hunters.md

 Even hunters are not free of (some) rules:

-  * To be able to tap into a manuscript, the halmark of a hunter, one requires years of training, or a natural talent.
+  * To be able to tap into a manuscript, the hallmark of a hunter, one requires years of training, or a natural talent.
   * The hunter must relate to the ability user in the manuscript in some way to be able to obtain it's ability.
   * No hunter can write a "tapable" manuscript, only a regular human being.
   * The writer must not be under any form of duress to write a manuscript that can be tapped.
-As such, young and unexperienced
+As such, young and inexperienced
-  Book Hunters are generaly forbidden to be in contact with authors.
+  Book Hunters are generally forbidden to be in contact with authors.